There are rotating, daily events that encourage players to participate in certain content and activities on certain days.

-The Points Coffer is now located at the Celennia Memorial Library (near Andreine).
+The Points Coffer is now located in Western Adoulin (near Yefafa).
 The Points Coffer provides players with their current login point total as the list of items they can acquire using login points.

 Items in the Points Coffer, similar to retail, will rotate every month or so (exact schedule TBD).
 Some items are level locked and cannot be purchased without meeting the level requirements.

-This month, the following items are available for May 2019.
+This month, the following items are available for August-September 2019.

 |50||Deed of Moderation||99|

 Have an idea for a cool login reward?
 Pass it along in the suggestions!